emikes919/eddymikes_blog/_posts/2023-05-04-man-learns-to-code-at-tender-age-of-31.md

 Python is a great starting language because it’s modern, intuitive, and widely used with endless resources and community support.
 It’s also a very powerful language that can do a whole universe of things beyond automating some of your busy work, including build very scalable web applications.

-However, if you aren’t particularly interested in learning Python but want to learn to build web apps, an equally good place to start is The Odin Project.
+However, if you aren’t particularly interested in learning Python but want to learn to build websites and apps, an equally good place to start is The Odin Project.

 <p class="sub-section"><a href="https://www.theodinproject.com/" target="_blank">The Odin Project</a></p>